BBQ & Grilling Tips

 meat will cook unevenly and not be as perfect as it could

-Season and marinate meat prior to cooking
+Season or marinate meat prior to cooking

 Cuban Pork Marinade Recipe